 Tupper Boathouse Gets A Lift

-Restoration work to the Tupper Boathouse at Conscience Point kicked into high gear this week.
+Restoration work to the Tupper Boathouse at Conscience Point kicked into high gear.

 The North Sea structure, damaged during Superstorm Sandy, is being elevated above the floodplain to protect it from future storms.
 The lift and structural stabilization of the boathouse are part of a $1.29 million project.
 The Town of Southampton received a $450,000 federal grant to help pay for this initial phase of the restoration.

 “Saving this building has always been a priority for me,” said Southampton Town Councilman John Bouvier, a liaison for the project.
 “The structure was sitting there for years in disrepair.
 This initial phase of the restoration is a critical first step to protect this historic site from future storm damage.”